Klagarge/BachelorThesis-OTSecurity/02-main/03-analysis.typ

 // END OF HEADER

 = Attacks
-#todo([
 Attacks in the context of OT security are numerous and can be classified in different categories.
-The most common attacks are the following:
-])
+This thesis covers some attack as following bust a lot of other exist.

 #subject("attacks/sniffing", heading-offset: 2)
 #subject("attacks/spoofing", heading-offset: 2)
+#pagebreak()
 #subject("attacks/dos", heading-offset: 2)
 #subject("attacks/replay", heading-offset: 2)
 #subject("attacks/mitm", heading-offset: 2)

+#pagebreak()
 = Communication medium
 #todo([
   Those attacks can be performed on different communication medium.
-This is an important difference between #gls("it") and #gls("ot")
+This is an important difference between #gls("it") and #gls("ot").
+On #gls("ot") Security, the communication is a very sensible part.
+During long time, no security was implemented or even possible to be implemented.
 ])

 #subject("comm/modbus", heading-offset: 2)